Karamea: Ōtūmahana estuary

-Flood risk
+Karamea River

+The Karamea River has a catchment area, including its tributaries, of 1210 km2, representing around 23% of the entire area of Kahurangi National Park.

-There is a history of flooding from the Karamea River.
+There is a history of the river causing flooding in the township.
 In 1899, a large flood swept away a new bridge across the river and caused damage to settlers homes, farms and crops.
 Another major flood caused serious damage in January 1915, inundating the main street and the majority of houses.

 The Murchison earthquake on 17 June 1929 led to debris blocking the existing mouth of the Karamea River, and a new outlet to the sea formed from the Ōtūmahana lagoon around 1.6 km to the south of the existing outlet.
 Deposits of silt raised the level of the river bed and led to a greatly increased risk of flooding in the townships of Karamea and Market Cross.
 On 30 December 1929 there was heavy damage in Karamea and Arapito from a sudden flood attributed to the breach of a dam created during the earthquake.
 In April 1931, floodwaters entered most of the homes around Market Cross, and some in the Karamea township.
 In August 1931, the settlers were given access to relief funding from the West Coast Earthquake Relief Fund for the damage caused by these floods.

 Over the next few years, stop banks and training walls were constructed on the north side of the river to help mitigate the flood risk to the town.
 In May 1936 the Karamea School Committee notified the Education Board of their concerns about the damage caused by repeated flooding of the school.
 Relocation to a new site was proposed.
 In October 1936 there was a further major flood that entered 40 houses in Karamea and Market Cross.
 In September 1937, a large flood led to the river breaking through to the sea at the location of the old river mouth, cutting a new channel that greatly reduced the flood risk to the town and enabled the entry of vessels at high tide.
 Further river protection works were installed between 1938 and 1940, and these successfully defended the township during a heavy flood in the river in February 1940.